Characteristic cycles of real and complex constructible sheaves, revisited: Abstract

 \section{Abstract}

-For a smooth morphism $f: X \longrightarrow \Sigma$ of real analytic manifolds and an $\RR$-constructible sheaf $F$ on $X$ satisfying some condition, we define a family of Lagrangian cycles parameterized by $\Sigma$ that we call the relative characteristic cycle of $F$ for $f$.
-In this way, the theory of characteristic cycles due to Kashiwara and Schapira is naturally extended to the relative setting.
+For a smooth morphism i.e. a submersion $f: X \longrightarrow \Sigma$ of real analytic manifolds and an $\RR$-constructible sheaf $F$ on $X$ satisfying some condition, we define a family of Lagrangian cycles parameterized by $\Sigma$ that we call the relative characteristic cycle of $F$ for $f$.
+In this way, the theory of characteristic cycles introduced by Kashiwara (and developed by Kashiwara and Schapira) is naturally extended to the relative setting.
 Based on it, we then prove a formula for the characteristic cycles of real nearby cycle sheaves.
 This leads us to obtain also formulas for the characteristic cycles of various constructible sheaves, such as specialization, microlocalization, and complex nearby and vanishing cycle sheaves, in a unified manner.
 In fact, our methods allow us to calculate not only their characteristic cycles but also their microlocal types in many situations.
 We will illustrate it by various examples.